divio/divio-cloud-docs/background/addons-configuration-overview.rst

 ..  note:: Aldryn continues to be supported by Divio, but we do not recommend using Aldryn Django for new applications.

-In Django projects, settings are handled via the :doc:`settings <django:topics/settings>` module (usually, the ``settings.py`` file).
+In Django applications, settings are handled via the :doc:`settings <django:topics/settings>` module (usually, the ``settings.py`` file).

 In Aldryn addons - those that include an ``aldryn_config.py`` file - many of these settings will be automatically